 Summary

 The Italian part of Tyrol is organized around the Dolomites.
-It’s almost innumerable how many exciting hiking trails it hides, be it short hikes or even more than two weeks of trying tours.
+It’s almost innumerable how many exciting hiking trails it hides, whether short hikes or more than two weeks of trying tours.
+South Tyrol is similarly diverse regarding natural phenomena, as mountain peaks and lakes alternate.
+This phenomenon can also be observed at Lake Braies, Lake Carezza, and Reschen.

 The Stelvio Pass is the Mecca of motorists and cyclists, while the Gröden Pass is one of the favourite places for climbers.
 Even in Italy, a more romantic place than the gardens of Trauttmansdorff Castle can only be found with great difficulty, but it is also a child-friendly place, just like Bletterbach.